A recent study shows that some patients who take aspirin may be doing more harm than good.

 According to Dr. Omar, many studies have been performed to determine who should take aspirin.
-When aspirin was used in patients who have already suffered a heart attack or stroke, it was significantly protective against the future development of such events.
-However, when aspirin was used in patients who never suffered a heart attack or stroke, its protective effect compared to the risk of bleeding was unclear.
+When aspirin was used in patients who have already suffered a heart attack or stroke, it significantly helped to protect against future events.
+However, when aspirin was used in patients who never suffered a heart attack or stroke, the protective effect compared to the risk of bleeding was unclear.

-Dr. Omar said several primary prevention studies have addressed who would benefit from aspirin in the absence of prior heart attack or stroke, and many models for calculating the future risk of developing a heart attack have been developed.
-These models take into account the patient’s age, gender, race, cholesterol levels, hypertension, diabetes mellitus, smoking status and family history of cardiovascular disease.
+Dr. Omar says several primary prevention studies address who benefits from aspirin in the absence of prior heart attacks or strokes.
+Many models for calculating the future risk of developing a heart attack have been developed.
+These models take into account the patient’s age, gender, race and cholesterol levels; hypertension, diabetes and smoking status; and family history of cardiovascular disease.

-The most validated of these models are the Framingham risk calculator and the more recently developed American Heart Association/American College of Cardiology 10-year cardiovascular risk estimator.
+Among these models are the Framingham risk calculator and the more recent American Heart Association/American College of Cardiology 10-year cardiovascular risk estimator.
 As discussed in the study, the current consensus is that a Framingham 10-year risk of developing a heart attack of six percent or greater is an indication for using daily aspirin in primary prevention.

-It is very important that patients do not start taking aspirin on their own before talking to their physician, according to Dr. Omar.
-“The physician will help establish a clear indication and recommendation for aspirin therapy based on identifiable risk factors,” he said.
+“The physician will help establish a clear indication and recommendation for aspirin therapy based on identifiable risk factors,” he adds.
 “Moreover, the physician will assess the risk of bleeding, allergic reactions and interactions with other medications, all of which can sometimes limit the use of aspirin.”

-Dr. Omar emphasized that aspirin is not for everybody.
-The safety of a single dose of aspirin taken for body aches should not be equated with the safety of aspirin taken daily for prevention of a heart attack or stroke.
+Dr. Omar emphasizes that aspirin is not for everybody.
+The safety of an occasional single dose taken for body aches does not equate with the safety of aspirin taken daily for prevention of a heart attack or stroke.

-“When it comes to the heart, an ounce of prevention is worth way more than a pound of cure,” he said.
-“Patients should discuss with their physician optimal prevention approaches tailored to their individual needs.”
+“When it comes to the heart, an ounce of prevention is worth way more than a pound of cure,” he says.
+“Patients should discuss with their physician the optimal prevention approaches tailored to their individual needs.”

-A healthy lifestyle consisting of daily exercise as directed by a physician, healthy eating habits, stopping smoking, losing weight when indicated, and taking specific medication as prescribed can provide long-lasting protective benefits.
+A healthy lifestyle consisting of daily exercise, healthy eating habits, smoking cessation, weight loss when indicated and specific medication therapies, as prescribed, can provide long-lasting protective benefits.

-In addition, Dr. Omar said nutritional supplements – in the absence of a specific vitamin or mineral deficiency – have no proven long term benefits, may interact with prescription medication, and should therefore be taken only after consultation with a physician.
+In addition, Dr. Omar says nutritional supplements taken in the absence of a specific vitamin or mineral deficiency have no proven long-term benefits.
+Instead, the supplements may interact with prescription medication and should be taken only after consulting with a physician.